Ubersketch

 The Ubersketch is a moniker for a collection of sketches created in The Geometer's Sketchpad by the PRISM-NEO project which mimic (virtual) manipulatives, such as the ones found at The National Library of Virtual Manipulatives.
 The editor of the collection is Greg Clarke of the Simcoe-Muskoka Catholic District School Board.

 There is a related set of Adobe Flash objects called the UberFlash collection which are being implemented as part of the Ontario Ministry of Education's CLIPS project.

-The CLIPS calculator has been affectionately called the uberCalc since it is another useful collection of tools compiled by Greg Clarke.
+The CLIPS calculator, nicknamed the uberCalc, is another collection of tools compiled by Greg Clarke.